 New Customer Dispute Allegations

-We are acutely aware of the great many frivolous investor complaints brought by customers (or their attorneys who coach them) in order to score a quick “nuisance settlement” from the firm.
+We are very much aware of the great many frivolous investor complaints brought by customers (or their lawyers who coach them) in order to score a quick “nuisance settlement” from the firm.
 In eight out of ten of these new client disputes, your firm will be looking to settle with your client to avoid litigation.
-It’s simple — it almost always costs more to litigate than to just cut a nominal check and leave you with a new Customer Dispute disclosure on your BrokerCheck, IAPD, and ADV.
+It’s simple — it almost always costs more to litigate than to just cut a nominal check and leave you with a new Customer Dispute disclosure or your U5 Disclosure on your BrokerCheck, IAPD, and ADV.